What Causes Blepharitis and How to Treat It

 Another way of keeping your eyelids clean is to use a cleaning agent such as diluted baby shampoo, warm water or an over-the-counter prescription eyelid cleanser.
 Your optician can recommend the best option for your condition so as not to aggravate your symptoms.
 To clean your eyelids thoroughly, first wash your hands and then moisten a clean cloth or cotton swab with the recommended solution.
 Gently wipe it over your eyelids and the eyelid margin before rinsing your eyes thoroughly with warm water.
 When you repeat this process on your other eye, remember to use a new cloth or cotton swab so as not to transfer any bacteria.
 Your optician will probably suggest cleaning your eyelids in this way several times a day initially until the symptoms start to subside, at which point you can clean them just once a day.

 Another tip for making your treatment more effective is to avoid using eye make-up as this can interfere with eyelid hygiene and can lead to more microbes being transferred to the eye.
-If you wear dailies, torics or monthlies, your optician will likely suggest that you stop wearing them until your eyes have been completely treated as they can also lead to more bacteria getting stuck to your eye.
-Once the blepharitis has gone, you can resume wearing lenses but make sure that you thoroughly clean your hands before putting them in to prevent blepharitis flaring up again.
+If you wear daily lenses, torics or monthlies, your optician will likely suggest that you stop wearing them until your eyes have been completely treated as they can also lead to more bacteria getting stuck to your eye.
+Once blepharitis has gone, you can resume wearing lenses but make sure that you thoroughly clean your hands before putting them in to prevent blepharitis flaring up again.

 How to Prevent Blepharitis from Developing

-Blepharitis is a chronic condition so those who suffer with it often find it returns regularly.
+Blepharitis is a chronic condition so those who suffer from it often find it returns regularly.
 The easiest and simplest way of preventing blepharitis from developing is to clean your eyelids each day to stop the bacteria from building up and to prevent Demodex mites from breeding on the eyelid margin.
 You may find that an over-the-counter lid scrub is beneficial in maintaining good eye health, which you can use on a semi-regular basis to keep your eyelids free from debris and microbes.
-Your doctor might also suggest an omega-3 fatty acid supplement which will ensure your Meibomian glands stay healthy and lubricated.
+Your doctor might also suggest an omega-3 fatty acid supplement that will ensure your Meibomian glands stay healthy and lubricated.
 This will prevent dry eyes from forming.
 Omega-3 fatty acids can either be added into your diet in supplement form or through ingredients like oily fish, flaxseeds and walnuts.